ZhenbangYou/SysY-Front-End/README.md

 ### Step 3 Expressions & Statements
 Since we do in a one-pass style, this part is quite easy.
 ### Step 4 *if* & *while*
+As is known to all, *if* and *while* each need 3 labels.
+The problem is how to implement short circuit by one pass?
+There are much easier ways to implement it with two passes, which is discussed in page 408, section 6.6.6 of *Dragon Book*.
+I admit this is the most difficult and the only difficult part of this project.
+Let's talk about this more formally.
+Each short circuit expression is a two-level hierarchy, with the higher level being the result of *||* and the lower level being the result of *&&*.
+Call everything below the lower level "atom" since it can be work out directly.
 ### Step 5 Functions
 Things like how to implement a symbol table for functions are so easy that I have no passion for talking about.
 Parameter counting can be readily done by recording it in the terminal representing parameter list, which greatly shows the flexibility of *void\**.